nayalafifi/Population_and_Currency_Exchange/ETHICS.md

 ## Copyright and Attribution

-- **World Population Review**: The data scraped from this website is publicly available, and we give full credit to the source in our documentation.
+- **World Population Review**: The data scraped from this website is publicly available, and i've give full credit to the source in our documentation.
 - **ExchangeRate-API**: Similarly, the ExchangeRate-API is a free service.